SteveHutchison/GroupPygame/README.md

 Remember kids, commit early, commit often
 http://www.databasically.com/2011/03/14/git-commit-early-commit-often/

-## Something went wrong!
+## Undoing Changes

 https://www.atlassian.com/git/tutorials/undoing-changes
 http://git-scm.com/book/ca/v1/Git-Basics-Undoing-Things
 http://www-cs-students.stanford.edu/~blynn/gitmagic/ch02.html

+TODO: more detail here
+The safe way of undoing changes is using the revert command.
+See links above.

-**Warning: the following commands can make changes which cannot be undone.** The reset command will help you move back through your git history.
-Using '--hard' will revert any tracked files to the state they were when last commited.
+**Warning: the following commands make changes which cannot be undone.** The reset command will you move back through your git history, deleting the recent changes as it goes.
+This can be dangerous when trying to undo large changes but can be very usefully in certain cases.
+Say you commit a working version of your code, you carry on changing things but when you go to test somethings broken and you just can't figure out what.
+Using '--hard' will revert any tracked files to the state they were when last commited, reseting you to your last commit.
+Put another way: this obliterates all uncommitted changes.
 ```
 git reset --hard
 ```